Cyfrin/2023-11-Santas-List/README.md

   - `checkList` - Check the list once
   - `checkTwice` - Check the list twice
   - Additionally, it's OK if Santa mints themselves tokens.
-- `User` - Participant of the raffle, has the power to enter the raffle with the `enterRaffle` function and refund value through `refund` function.
+- `User` - Can buyPresents and mint NFTs depending on their status of NICE, NAUGHTY, EXTRA-NICE or UNKNOWN

 ## Known Issues